-- 1) Click on a text box to select it and display the border indicating that the text box is in edit mode. - 2) Click again on the text border and the selection handles change shape and color to indicate rotation mode. - Click on a corner selection handle and drag to rotate the text box.
-A ghosted outline of the text box being rotated appears (Figure 215) and the current angle of rotation is shown in the status bar. - 4) Release the text box is at the desired rotation angle. - 5) To accurately rotate a text box, use the Rotation page in Position and Size dialog, or the Position and Size panel in the Properties deck on the Sidebar.
+- 1) Click on a text box to select it and display the border indicating that the text box is in edit mode. - 2) Click again on the text border and the selection handles change shape and color to indicate rotation mode.
+Also, a rotation point appears in the center of the text box. - 3) Click on a corner selection handle and drag to rotate the text box.
+A ghosted outline of the text box being rotated around the rotation point appears (Figure 214) and the current angle of rotation is shown in the status bar. - 4) If required, click and drag the rotation point to a new position and change rotation angle of the text box.
+The rotation point can be positioned outside of the text box. - 5) Release the text box when it is at the required rotation angle. - 6) To accurately rotate a text box, use the Rotation page in Position and Size dialog, or the Position and Size panel in the Properties deck on the Sidebar.
 See Chapter 3, Working with Objects for more information.

-Figure 215: Example rotating a text box
+Figure 214: Example rotating a text box